-- (a) In a civil proceeding, a party may serve on any other party a request for production of electronically stored information and for permission to inspect, copy, test, or sample the information. - (b) A party on which a request to produce electronically stored information has been served shall, in a timely manner, serve a response on the requesting party.
-The response must state, with respect to each item or category in the request: - 32 (1) that inspection, copying, testing, or sampling of the information will be 33 permitted as requested; or - (2) any objection to the request and the reasons for the objection.
+- (a) In a civil proceeding, a party may serve on any other party a request for production of electronically stored information and for permission to inspect, copy, test, or sample the information. - (b) A party on which a request to produce electronically stored information is served shall serve a response on the requesting party in a timely manner.
+The response must state, with respect to each item or category in the request: - (1) that inspection, copying, testing, or sampling of the information will be permitted as requested; or - (2) any objection to the request and the reasons for the objection.

-1 Reporter's Notes 2 3 4 This rule is intended to establish that the discovery of information in electronic form stands on an equal footing with discovery of paper documents.
-5 RULE 7.
+This rule is intended to establish that the discovery of information in electronic form stands on an equal footing with discovery of paper documents.
+The phrase in Rule 6(b) "in a timely manner" is intended to incorporate the time limitations set by individual state rules for responding to a request for production.

+RULE 7.
 FORM OF PRODUCTION.

-6 (a) A party requesting production of electronically stored information may specify the 7 form in which each type of electronically stored information is to be produced.
-8 (b) If a party responding to a request for production of electronically stored information 9 objects to a specified form for producing the information, or if no form is specified in the 10 request, the responding party shall state in its response the form in which it intends to produce 11 each type of the information.
-12 (c) Unless the parties otherwise agree or the court otherwise orders: 13 (1) if a request for production does not specify a form for producing a type of 14 electronically stored information, the responding party shall produce the information in a form in 15 which it is ordinarily maintained or in a form that is reasonably usable; and 16 (2) a party need not produce the same electronically stored information in more 17 than one form.
-18 Reporter's Notes 19 20 21 22 23 24 25 The form of production is more important to the exchange of electronically stored information than it is to the exchange of paper documents.
+- (a) A party requesting production of electronically stored information may specify the form in which each type of electronically stored information is to be produced. - (b) If a party responding to a request for production of electronically stored information objects to a specified form for producing the information, or if a form is not specified in the request, the responding party shall state in its response the form in which it intends to produce each type of the information. - (c) Unless the parties otherwise agree or the court otherwise orders:

+- (1) if a request for production does not specify a form for producing a type of electronically stored information, the responding party shall produce the information in a form in which it is ordinarily maintained or in a form that is reasonably usable; and - (2) a party need not produce the same electronically stored information in more than one form.

+The form of production is more important to the exchange of electronically stored information than it is to the exchange of paper documents.
 The rule recognizes that electronically stored information may exist in multiple forms, and that different forms of production may be appropriate for different types of electronically stored information.
 The rule allows the requesting party to specify the form or forms and allows the responding party to object, and creates a default rule for production if no form is specified.

-26 RULE 8.
+RULE 8.
 LIMITATIONS ON DISCOVERY.
-27 (a) A party may object to discovery of electronically stored information from sources